shubh-shah/BarcodeReaderMobile/README.md

 Get the companion desktop server [here](https://github.com/shubh-shah/BarcodeReaderDesktop).
 Get a release from github or you can build it yourself

 Created from the [material-showcase](https://github.com/googlesamples/mlkit) app.
-Thanks to Google.
+Thanks to the Google developers behind it.

 ## How to use the app